 The Thief of Bagdad (1924) Director: Raoul Walsh

-The Thief of Bagdad, is loosely borrowed from different parts of the Middle Eastern classic, 1001 Nights, and is a grand early blockbuster of the silent era.
+The Thief of Bagdad is loosely borrowed from parts of the classic of world literature, the Thousand and One Arabian Nights.
+The film is a grand early blockbuster of the silent era.
 It stars the “first celebrity” of Hollywood, Douglas Fairbanks, and it was reported that he considered this film his favorite.
-It was the basis for the later remake, Disney’s Aladdin.
+There were later remakes, including Disney’s Aladdin.

 The Thief of Bagdad tells the story of Ahmed, a comical thief on the streets of Bagdad as he robs freely from many different street vendors.
 In an early scene, he can be seen running from the authorities as he amusingly jumps between pots in the market.
 This was filmed using trampolines.
 In his unobstructed robberies, he takes a magic rope and climbs up into the Princess’s room but he is caught by one of her Mongol slaves.
 He escapes and his associate reminds him of a story of a man who stole a princess.
 So Ahmed decides to try to steal the Caliph’s daughter.